hatzfeld/certbot-local-dns/README.md

 If no errors occur, you will find (soft links to) your certificates in /etc/letsencrypt/live/subdom.example.com.

-### 6. Renewing the certificate
+### 6. Renew the certificate

-It is sufficient to run
+The certificates expire after (about) 90 days.
+To renew them it is sufficient to run
 ```
 certbot renew
 ```